 |**Towing cost and storage fees are payable to the towing company and are in addition to the fine.|

-Fines are payable within twenty-one (21) calendar days of issuance and failure to pay may jeopardize future parking privileges.
+Fines are payable within twenty-one (21) calendar days of issuance.
+Failure to pay fines within the allotted time period may jeopardize future parking privileges.
 Vehicles with outstanding parking violations are subject to towing at owner’s expense if parked in a University lot.

-Arrangements for payment of fines can be made online via the Online Violation Payments/Appeals program , in person at the Parking Office during business hours, by credit card using the Online Violation Payments/Appeals program, or by mail sent to the Parking Office, Box 1865, Providence, RI 02912.
+Arrangements for payment of fines by credit card can be made online via the Online Violation Payments/Appeals program, in person at the Transportation Office during business hours, or by mail sent to Brown University, Transportation Office, Box 1865, Providence, RI 02912.

 Parking Violation Appeals

-An individual who has received notice of a parking violation by ticket or other form may appeal the fine to the Parking Appeals Board within seven (7) days of issuance of the violation via the Appeals Section of the Online Violation Payments/Appeals program.
+An individual who has received notice of a parking violation by ticket or other form may appeal the fine to the Parking Appeals Board within seven (7) days of issuance of the violation via the Appeals Section of the ParkAdmin Online Parking System.
 After the 7 day appeal period has expired, the ticket will no longer be eligible for appeal.

 The Parking Appeals Board will render a decision within fifteen (15) business days after the appeal has been received.
-The Online Parking Registration program will generate an email notifying the appellant of the Board’s decision.
+The ParkAdmin Online Parking System will generate an email notifying the appellant of the Board’s decision.
 It is the responsibility of the person filing the appeal to check for the Board’s decision supplied by email.

-Anyone who has difficulty filing an appeal through the Online Violation Payments/Appeals program may go to the Parking Office for assistance.
+Anyone who has difficulty filing an appeal through the Online Violation Payments/Appeals program may visit the Transportation Office for assistance.